ibm-cloud-docs/cephaas/faq.md

 {: faq}
 {: #faq-increase-capacity}

 Yes, you can increase the capacity of a block volume after it is provisioned as long as the total provisioned capacity of all volumes does not exceed the block quota limit.
-For more informaton, see [Managing volume count and capacity limits](/docs/cephaas?topic=cephaas-manage-storage-limit).
+For more information, see [Managing volume count and capacity limits](/docs/cephaas?topic=cephaas-manage-storage-limit).

 ### What rules apply to volume names and can I rename a volume later on?
 {: faq}